Kush22/Cleaning-Sorting-Utility/README.rst

 -  After displaying the scanned files, when you choose the options to delete/compress, again the list of files will be displayed from which you can choose the files to perform the required action on.

--  If using python version < 3, specify the path to directories and space separated options in double quotes e.g. ("/home/user_name/").
+-  If using python < 3, specify the path to directories and space separated options in double quotes e.g. ("/home/user_name/" & "1 2 3").

 -  For cleaning temp files run the program in Super User mode, because normal user does not have permission to access /tmp folder.